-Crude oil and natural gas prices are expected to remain volatile for the near future as a result of market uncertainties over the supply and the demand of these commodities due to the current state of the world economies and OPEC actions.
+Crude oil and natural gas prices are expected to remain volatile for the near future as a result of market uncertainties over the supply and the demand of these commodities due to the current state of the world economies, OPEC actions, political uncertainties, sanctions imposed on certain oil producing nations by other countries, conflicts in the Middle East, the war in Ukraine.
 Volatile oil and gas prices make it difficult to estimate the value of producing properties for acquisition and often cause disruption in the market for oil and gas producing properties, as buyers and sellers have difficulty agreeing on such value.
 Price volatility also makes it difficult to budget for and project the return on acquisitions and development and exploitation projects.

-The Company conducts regular assessments of the carrying value of its assets in accordance with IFRS.
+The Company conducts regular assessments of the carrying value of its assets in accordance with IFRS®.
 If crude oil prices decline significantly and remain at low levels for an extended period of time, the carrying value of the Company's assets may be subject to impairment.